ITR Filing Deadline Missed?

 What is Income Tax Slab?

 The taxpayers in India need to pay income tax based on the income tax slab they fall in.
 The Income tax slab consists of different ranges of income with different income tax rates.
 As income increases, the tax rates also increase.
 The tax slab in India was introduced to enable a fair tax system in the country.
-Based on these income tax slabs, the taxpayer has to finish ITR filing by the income tax return last date.
+Based on these income tax slabs, the taxpayer has to finish ITR filing by the due date.
 The changes in the income tax slab are done as per the budget announcement.
 There are three categories under which income tax is divided:-

 • Individuals who are less than 60 years